Mercedes V-Class Marco Polo review

 There are two obvious rivals for the Mercedes V-Class Marco Polo campervan – the Ford Transit Custom Nugget and the VW California – and we’re being treated to all-new versions of both this year.

-In contrast, Mercedes isn’t replacing the current Marco Polo just yet, but it has given it a comprehensive makeover to keep it competitive, and you'll be able to spot a 2024 model by checking out the front end.
+In contrast, Mercedes isn’t replacing the current Marco Polo just yet, but it has given it a comprehensive makeover to keep it competitive, and you'll be able to spot a new model by checking out the front end.
 The new version has a bold and impressively deep grille surrounded by a dark, glossy panel, plus revised headlights and foglight surrounds.

 Beyond that front facelift, the exterior updates are less pronounced, but it’s all change inside – at least in the front, where there's a completely new dashboard.
 Gone are the analogue dials, bolted-on infotainment system and curvaceous dash, replaced by a horizontal beam housing two 12.3in digital screens.